Current Undergraduates - Frequently Asked Questions

-Discontinue - Not to count as failure (DNF)
+Discontinued - not to count as failure (DC)

-No academic penalty, BUT you remain liable for the relevant HECS charge.
+No academic penalty, BUT you remain liable for the relevant Commonwealth Assistance liability or tuition fees for that unit of study.
 (You may, however, be able to recoup this amount under certain circumstances.
-For further details, please contact the Taxation Office.)
+For further details, please contact the HECS and Fees Office.)

 Discontinue - Fail (DF)

 You will be automatically assigned a mark of fail (graded DF on your academic record) for that unit of study.
 For SCIWAM purposes a grade of 0% will be used.
+DF will not affect your WAM.
+Discontinue Fails will be counted towards progression requirements.
 You will, in addition, be liable for the relevant Commonwealth Assistance liability or tuition fees for that unit of study.

 It is important to be aware of the differences between deferring, suspending and discontinuing your studies.

 - At the University of Sydney, when we refer to DEFERMENT, we are referring to students who have not yet started their studies, and wish to delay their starting date.
-Information and instructions about deferring your studies is usually supplied to you with your UAC offer.
-If you wish to defer and delay your start date, you usually do this via UAC.
+Information and instructions about deferring your studies can be found at on the University's Current Students website.

 - SUSPENSION refers to students who have already started their degree and wish to pause their studies for one or two semesters.
-To suspend your studies, you are required to complete and submit a suspension application form to the Faculty of Science.
-Information and instructions about how to suspend your studies.
+To suspend your studies, you are required to complete an application in your Sydney Student portal via MyUni.

 - RECOMMENCEMENT is restarting your studies after a suspension.
-If you have suspended your studies for one or two semesters and wish to recommence studying again, you are expected to notify the Faculty of Science when your suspension comes to an end.
-Information and instructions about how to notify the Faculty of your recommencement.
+If you have suspended your studies for one or two semesters and wish to recommence studying again, you are expected to notify the University your Sydney Student portal via via MyUni

 Appointments for interviews with the Associate Dean must be made through the in the Faculty Office.
-You will be advised to arrange an interview if you wish to:
+Please see the Academic Advisor appointments information sheet for more details.